johanoskarsson/openchecklist/README.md

 * Manually ordering of the items
 * Publish to app store I guess
 * It'd be nice to be able to share a checklist between users
+* Make the app not look like shit

 # License
 Apache v2